kaustavy2k/kaustavy2k/README.md

 <div>

 - 🔭 DS Algo and Food drives me crazy
-- ⚡ Believer of struggle over luck
+- ⚡ Believer of luck over struggle (yes luck is important)
 - :alien: I believe time travel can be achieved by either sleeping or coding
 - :heart: Football and FarCry occupies a special place in my heart